ikreymer/webarchiveplayer/README.md

 Currently, executable versions are available only for OS X and Windows.

-However, the player should work on any system that has Python 2.7, but requires a bit more setup.
+However, the player should work on any system that has Python 2.7 and supports wxPython, but requires a bit more setup.

 On other systems (or to build from source):

+1. [Download and Install wxPython](http://www.wxpython.org/download.php).
+The native wxPython library must be installed on the system to provide GUI support.

-1. Clone this repo: `git clone https://github.com/ikreymer/webarchiveplayer.git; cd webarchiveplayer`
+2. Clone this repo: `git clone https://github.com/ikreymer/webarchiveplayer.git; cd webarchiveplayer`

-2. Run `python setup.py install`
+3. Run `python setup.py install`

-3. Run `python app/webarchiveplayer.py`
+4. Run `python app/webarchiveplayer.py`

-4. If everything works as expected, continue from step #3 above.
+5. If everything works as expected, continue from step #3 above.

 ## How it Works

 WebArchivePlayer is a simple wrapper over the [pywb web archiving tools](https://github.com/ikreymer/pywb) using [pyinstaller](http://www.pyinstaller.org/) to create a standalone, GUI wrapper.
+The [wxPython](http://wxpython.org/) toolkit is used to provide the GUI.
 The wrapper starts a local server which serves content from the selected web archive, using pywb to handle the rest.

 Consult the pywb documentation for more info on web archive replay.

 ### Similar Tools